marklogic/kafka-marklogic-connector/README.md

 that is intended to be helpful for debugging any problems that arise.
 However, as of the 1.8.0 release, the contents of this document are considered private and thus subject to change with any release.

+### Source connector logging

+The manner in which logging is configured for the MarkLogic Kafka connector depends on the particular Kafka distribution you are using.
+Generally though, [Kafka uses Log4j](https://docs.confluent.io/platform/current/connect/logging.html) to configure logging.
+Assuming the use of Log4j, `com.marklogic.kafka` is the package to use when configuring logging for the MarkLogic Kafka connector.

+If debug logging is not enabled for the connector, then the following items specific to the source connector will be
+logged:

+- If one or more source records are returned on a poll call, the count of records and the duration of the call will be logged at the INFO level
+- Any exception thrown during execution of the poll call will have its message logged at the ERROR level
+- Changes to the state of the connector, such as when it is stopped and started, are logged at the INFO level

+If debug logging is enabled, the following items will also be logged (at the DEBUG level, unless otherwise stated):

+- The beginning of each poll call, along with the value of `ml.source.waitTime`
+- The source query that is sent to MarkLogic
+- If a constraint column is configured, the query to find the maximum value for this query will be logged along with the returned value
+- If no records are returned on a poll call, the duration of the call will be logged
+- Any exception thrown during execution of the poll call will be logged at the ERROR level and will include the stacktrace

 ## Configuring how data is written to MarkLogic

 By default, the MarkLogic Kafka connector assumes that the app server associated with the port defined by the `ml.connection.port`